denispol/Toutui/README.md

 ## 🛠️ Roadmap
+Since this is a beta version, the main focus is on tracking and fixing bugs.
-Working on the next release: [v0.1.4-beta](https://github.com/AlbanDAVID/Toutui/milestone/1)
+Currently working on the next release: [v0.1.4-beta](https://github.com/AlbanDAVID/Toutui/milestone/1)

+## 🔮 Futur features
+Here are some exciting features that could be added in future releases:
+- Integrated audio player
+- Be able to add new podcasts from the app

 ## ⚠️ Caution: Beta Version
 This beta app is still **hardly in development and contain bugs**.
 ❗Please check [here](https://github.com/AlbanDAVID/Toutui/blob/main/known_bugs.md) for known bugs especially **MAJOR BUGS** before using the app, so you can use it with full awareness of any known issues.